INTERNATIONAL CERTIFICATE COURSE ON

 The Training Design:

 The advanced course will be held two days a week, Tuesday & Friday, 6-8 PM Indian Standard Time.
 The course is imparted through the zoom platform by live training sessions by global trainers in English.
-The course is for two months, starting on 30 September 2022.
+The course is for one months, starting from 10 January to 7 February, 2023.

 The trainers will provide a specific agenda for each course with trainer-led presentations and discussions, individualized case management plans, frequent use of creative learner-directed activities, small-group and partner-to-partner exercises and presentations, and periodic reviews to enhance learning retention.
 Your active participation is essential to making this a positive and productive learning experience!